The Silver Gryphon

 Angel Body And Other Magic for the Soul

 Edited by Chris Reed and David Memmott

 Back Brain Recluse / Wordcraft of Oregon ($16.95)

 by Alan DeNiro

-So how are contemporary genre venues handling this new-found interest in their materials?
+So how are contemporary genre venues handling this newfound interest in their materials?
 Is it business as usual, or a chance to cross-fertilize with other forms of literature?
-Two new anthologies, each from small independent publishers, seem to be tackling this genre blur from different corners of the speculative fiction field, but both subtly point towards repositioning the small presses as a crux of the genre.
-Indeed, speculative fiction small presses have been able to pick up the load where the larger presses have, to a large degree, sloughed off--particularly in the realm of short fiction.
+Two new anthologies, each from small independent publishers, seem to be tackling this blurred genre from different corners of the speculative fiction field, but both subtly point towards repositioning the small presses as a crux of the genre.
+Indeed, speculative fiction small presses have been able to pick up the load where the larger presses have, to a large degree, sloughed off—particularly in the realm of short fiction.